 Bridgit Boulahanis, a marine geophysics graduate student at Columbia University’s Lamont-Doherty Earth Observatory, joins a team of early career scientists on their way to becoming chief scientists in a training cruise focused on seafloor exploration.
 They’ll be getting their first experiences working with submersibles as they dive into projects ranging from cephalopod collection to acoustic… read more

-Six Columbia University students and nine students from Tel Aviv University are on a fieldwork trip from May 24-June 8, traveling to Jordan and Israel to learn about how the two countries are cooperating on environmental issues and managing shared natural resources.
-The trip is part of a course on regional environmental sustainability in the… read more
+Students from Columbia University and Tel Aviv University travel to Jordan and Israel to learn about how the two countries are cooperating on environmental issues and managing shared natural resources.
+The trip is part of a course on regional environmental sustainability in the Middle East, a collaboration between Columbia University’s Earth Institute and School of… read more

 Location: Off Southern Africa Team: Sidney Hemming and Allison Franzese Purpose: Ocean currents and climate Start Date: Jan.
 30 – March 30, 2016 The Indian Ocean’s warm, salty water has been leaking into the Atlantic, spinning off giant eddies with the help of the twisting Agulhas Current.
 Studies suggest that in the past, this warm-water… read more

-Location: South Pacific Ocean Team: Frankie Pavia and Sebastian Vivancos Purpose: ocean chemistry and biology Start Date: Dec.
+Location: South Pacific Ocean Team: Frankie Pavia and Sebastian Vivancos Purpose: ocean chemistry and biology Date: Dec.
 17, 2015 – Jan.
 28, 2016 The barrenness of life and other particulate material in the clear waters of the central South Pacific allows light to penetrate more deeply than anywhere else.
-Columbia graduate students Frankie Pavia… read more
+Columbia graduate students Frankie Pavia and… read more